 The Museum of History and Industry takes the phrase "industrial loft wedding" to a whole new level.
 Set in Seattle's Naval Reserve Building, the museum's Grand Atrium soars to four stories and can accommodate up to 750 guests.
 Make your grand entrance down a spiral staircase, surrounded by historical and military artifacts, and dine on long tables underneath a Boeing B-1 mail carrier suspended from the ceiling; MOHAI.

 Kimmel Center for the Performing Arts in Philadelphia, Pennsylvania

 Picture a gorgeous Sonoma vineyard.
 Now throw in the half-standing ruins of a 19th-century winery.
-After gasp-worthy vows, clink flutes over dinner in the volcanic-rock wine cave; Kunde Family Estate.
+After gasp-worthy vows, clink flutes over dinner in the volcanic-rock wine cave; Kunde Family Winery.

 Leftbank Annex in Portland, Oregon

 Exchange vows in front of the floor-to-ceiling windows at this huge former World War II airplane machine shop, a hipster bride's mecca loft space.
 (Fighter jet sold separately); Leftbank Annex.

 Haley Fine Art in Washington, D.C

 The art in this sleek gallery is so stunning, you can skimp on your décor budget.
 Set up long tables in the main hall and guests can peruse the paintings over dinner; Haley Fine Art.

 We can't decide which we love more for weddings, the ornate theater or the marble grand lobby.
 Either way, the in-house event staff will nail your celebration; Stifel Theatre.